-Q7 I want to be a candidate in these elections.
+Q7.
+I want to be a candidate in these elections.
 What do I need to do?

-You must be a New Zealand citizen and your name must be on the Parliamentary Electoral Roll (anywhere in New Zealand).
+A You must be a New Zealand citizen and your name must be on the Parliamentary Electoral Roll (anywhere in New Zealand).

+When lodging your nomination, proof of citizenship will be required (copy of passport, birth certificate of certificate of citizenship).

-You will need to have two electors registered in the area of the election you are standing for to nominate you - e.g. if you stand for the Whakatāne-Ōhope Ward, the nominators will need to be registered within that ward.
-(Note the candidate does not need to reside in the area in which he/she is standing, but will need to disclose that fact in his/her candidate profile statement).
-The nominators must also be on the Parliamentary Electoral Roll at the address they are listed on the nomination paper (which must be in the area that they are nominating the person for).
-Nominations open on Friday 15 July 2016.
-If you would like a nomination paper and candidate information handbook sent out, please contact the electoral office closer to this date.
-Nomination papers will also be available on Council's website ( www.whakatane.govt.nz ) from 15 July 2016, with the candidate information bookle available in early 2016.
-Candidate campaigning as a can commence any time prior to the election (no time restriction), but any expenditure made, within or outside the three month applicable period before election day, must be accounted for.
-Q8 How much will it cost me to stand? Α You will need to pay a nomination deposit of \$200 GST inclusive.
-This deposit applies to each issue (election) you stand for.
-Your nomination deposit can be paid by cash, cheque, EPTPOS or electronic bank transfer.
-However, if you pay the deposit by cheque and if it is dishonoured after nominations close, your nomination will not be accepted.
+You will need to have two electors enrolled on the Parliamentary Electoral Roll in the area you are standing for to nominate you - e.g. if you stand for the Galatea-Murupara Ward, the nominators will need to be two electors enrolled on the Parliamentary Electoral Roll for that ward.
+(Note the candidate does not need to reside in the area in which they are standing but will need to disclose that fact in their candidate profile statement).

+Nominations open on Friday 19 July 2019 and close at 12 noon, Friday 16 August 2019.

+Nomination material will be available during this period from:

+- Administration Offices, Civic Centre, 14 Commerce Street, Whakatāne; - Murupara Service Centre and Library, Civic Square, Pine Drive, Murupara - online at www.whakatane.govt.nz - the electoral office on 0800 922 822.

+A candidate information handbook will be available in May 2019.

+Q8.
+How much will it cost me to stand?

+A You will need to pay a nomination deposit of \$200 GST inclusive.
+This deposit applies to each election you stand for.

+Your nomination deposit can be paid by electronic bank transfer, EFTPOS or cash.

 If you poll greater than 25% of the lowest polling successful candidate (for FPP elections) or more than 25% of the final quota as determined by the last iteration (for STV elections) you will receive your nomination deposit back.

-Your nomination must be received by the close of nominations (12 noon on Friday 12 August 2016).
-Q9 What qualifications and experience do I need? Α Nothing formal.
+Your nomination must be received by the close of nominations (12 noon on Friday 16 August 2019).

+Q9.
+What qualifications and experience do I need?

+A Nothing formal.
 Elected members come from all walks of life and generally have a will/desire to serve the community.

+All (or some) of the following capabilities will be useful in the elected member role:

+- quality decision-making;

+- political acumen;

+- leadership;

+- cultural awareness;

+- strategic thinking;

+- knowledge and understanding of Whakatāne District Council and local government;

+- communication and engagement;

+- relationship building and collaboration.

-Q10 Does a criminal record affect a person standing as a Council candidate? Α No, not for the Whakatāne District Council elections.
+Q10.
+Does a criminal record affect a person standing as a council candidate?

+A No, not for the Whakatāne District Council elections.
 For the Bay of Plenty District Health Board election, a criminal record may affect your candidacy.

-Q11 How long is the term of the elected member?
+Q11.
+How long is the term of the elected member?

 A Three years.

-Q12 Do I need to be resident in the area I am standing for?
-A No, but you must be on the Parliamentary Electoral Roll (anywhere in New Zealand) and be a New Zealand citizen.
+Q12.
+Do I need to be resident in the area I am standing for?

+A No, but you must be on the Parliamentary Electoral Roll (anywhere in New Zealand) and be a New Zealand citizen (by birth or naturalisation ceremony).
 You will however need to disclose whether or not you reside in the area you are standing for in the candidate profile statement.